 And on and on and on.
 The proper syllable to use?
 Lighting?
 Intensity of a ballad?
 Genre.
 Lose the thought that a cappella defines you.
 Eventually genre won't define you either, but it will be part of how you express your identity through music, as a cappella is how you express your genre through instrument choice.
 Eventually a cappella musicians will understand themselves as (at least) two distinct cross-sections of the performing world.
 Their primary orientation will be toward the genre or genres that they most closely represent, and their secondary will be their grouping by instrumentation, i.e. a cappella.
 Within this context, fans of any genre will finally see and be able to access some a cappella groups as performers within that genre which they already know and love so well.
 Additionally, a cappella summits and college concerts and competitions and the like will be an awesome convergence of truly distinct styles enjoying their common medium, and as such will draw in more fans than those simply coming to watch 'a cappella'.

 CASA counts on the support of fans, singers, and educators like you to sustain its endeavors through membership.
-Members also receive a multitude of wonderful and practical benefits in exchange for their support.
+Members also receive a multitude of wonderful and practical benefits in exchange for their support, including free music.

 Click on the wrench in the upper left-hand corner to see what else you can do.